Does your inbox ever look like this?

 Coupons are like a special occasion for customers.
 You must give them enough to keep coming back but not too many or they will come to expect a coupon every single time they receive an email.
 They may even stop opening your emails if they know each one contains a discount.

 Even if you have the funds to give every subscriber a weekly discount code, you shouldn’t.
 Imagine getting a coupon every day from the same company.
 Do you need to buy something every day?
 Probably not.
-It gets old quick.
+It gets old quickly.

 Instead of sending a coupon every day, create a “special discount just for you” email.
 This will keep your customers engaged and excited when they receive a coupon from your business!
 In between quality content Backcountry lets their subscribers know about sales and discounts that they are eligible for.